Outliers and bounded rank perturbation for non-Hermitian random band matrices: Introduction

+As a side remark, in Theorem \ref{outliersofproducts}, we can weaken the independence assumption to only requiring the neighboring matrices $X_N^j,X_N^{j+1}$ to be independent for all $j$, with indices $j$ understood modulo $m$.
+The latter weakened assumption is often still sufficient to justify the assumptions of Theorem \ref{gaussianmastertheorem}.

-\begin{remark} For any non commutative polynomial $P$ with $m+n$ non commutative variables, one may consider the outliers of $P$ evaluated at $m$ independent random matrices and $n$ deterministic matrices.
+\begin{remark} For any non-commutative polynomial $P$ with $m+n$ non-commutative variables, one may consider the outliers of $P$ evaluated at $m$ independent random matrices and $n$ deterministic matrices.
 One also assumes the $n$ deterministic matrices have a strong limit in free probability.
 For random matrices with i.i.d. entries this was investigated in \cite{belinschi2021outlier}.
 For non-Hermitian band matrices, it would be possible to generalize Theorem \ref{outliersofproducts} to outliers of any polynomial $P$, but this requires considerably more effort and is left for further study. \end{remark}